NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

   speed up computation.
 * :abbr:`Direct EXecution mode (DEX)` or **DEX** -- Execute kernels for the op directly instead of using codegen when traversing the computation graph.

+  .. :important:: See :doc:`../ops/index` to learn the nGraph design philosophy.

 * **Data layout abstraction** -- Make abstraction easier and faster with nGraph translating element order to work best for whatever given or available device.